pmoravec/foreman-tasks-load-stats/README.md

 # foreman-tasks-load-stats
 Scripts to analyze/blame load of foreman tasking system (dynflow/sidekiq and external tasks).

 What makes a foreman task so slow?
 What is the most frequent or most busy dynflow step within some time?
 What was the load of sidekiq workers over the time?
+Were sidekiq workers polling external tasks frequently enough?

 These scripts analyzing data from a [sosreport](https://github.com/sosreport/sos/) will help you finding those answers!

 ## Who made my task so slow?
 Was it sidekiq, pulp or candlepin?